 Pros & Cons

-- Wide Range of Products and Services: With Santander being a full-service bank, you can potentially build a stronger relationship with the bank and get better services and rates.
+- Wide Range of Products and Services: As a full-service bank, you can get all your banking needs done in one place.

 - Regional: Santander is a regional bank in the US, so you might be out of luck unless you live in the Northeast or Florida.